 - Lower utility bills.
 You could realize up to a 30 percent savings every month on the cost of heating and cooling your home.
 The estimated payback period is five to ten years for a geothermal system.

 - Smaller environmental impact.
-Less fossil fuels will need to be used to provide indoor comfort for your home.
+Fewer fossil fuels will need to be used to provide indoor comfort for your home.

 Geothermal heating and cooling systems are the wave of the future.
 By using renewable energy resources readily at our disposal, precious non-renewable energy sources can be saved and the environment will be healthier for everyone.
 For more information about geothermal air conditioning and heating systems, give our technicians at Accurate Comfort Services, Inc. a call any time.